Please call/email for delivery time and deposit details.

 Listen to Clips HERE.

-About 3 years ago, I was lucky enough to purchase a ’69 JMP50 from a friend of mine.
-It’s an early “metal panel” lead spec 1987 model, but is essentially the ’68 Plexi spec that has become the holy grail of tone for many.
+A few years ago, I was lucky enough to acquire a ’69 JMP50 from a friend of mine.
+It’s an early “metal panel” lead spec 1987 model, but internally is the ’68 Plexi spec that has become the holy grail of tone for many.
 Just prior to that, I had completed a high-end Brown Deluxe 6G3 build, which ultimately spawned the Down Brownie.
 Two of my all-time favorites circuits for sure.

 Many of us have heard the story of how Jim Marshall, Ken Bran and Dudley Craven used the legendary 5F6-A Tweed Bassman as the basis for what was to become the JTM45.
 So I got to thinking; what if Jim, Ken and Dudley had used the 6G3 Brown Deluxe as “inspiration” when they set about developing what were to become the model 1958/1974 18 watt combos?
 According to The History of Marshall by Michael Doyle, they used an amalgamation of Vox, Selmer, Fender and Watkins Dominator circuits.
 But…what if?

-Package all of this in a custom Peter Mather-built Bluesbreaker Series I 18 watt combo cab, make it purple, add EC Collins pinstripe grill cloth and what do you get?
-Down Brownie’s sister-from-a-different-mister, Francene™, that’s what!
+Package all of this in a custom-built Bluesbreaker Series I 18 watt combo cab, make it purple and what do you get?
+Down Brownie’s sister-from-a-different-mister, Francene™, that’s what.
 Available as a 2×10 or 1×12 combo, Francene lets you summon decidedly “M” flavored classic rock tones.
+A top-mount head cab version is also now available.
 It will have you exploring all of your favorite Clapton, Hendrix, Page, Kossoff and BFG licks, riffs and “Bob’s your uncle”, as Austin Powers once said.